iotaledger/integration-services/documentation/docs/services/SSI-bridge/introduction.md

 The Bridge also allows Issuers to issue Verifiable Credentials for selected identity Owners identified by a decentralized identity, and said Owners to present them to Verifiers.
-Verifiers can use the [E-commerce-SSI Bridge APIs](API-definition.md) to verify credentials authenticity.
+Verifiers can use the [E-commerce-SSI Bridge APIs](API-definition.md) to verify a credential's authenticity.
 This requires verifying that a credential contains the identifier (DID) of the owner presenting it and that an authorized Issuer signs it.
 This process requires access to information stored on a ledger.